Saxitoxin: Illness in humans

 The human illness associated with ingestion of harmful levels of saxitoxin is known as paralytic shellfish poisoning, or PSP, and saxitoxin and its derivatives are often referred to as "PSP toxins".

 The medical and environmental importance of saxitoxin derives from the consumption of contaminated shellfish and certain finfish which can concentrate the toxin from dinoflagellates or cyanobacteria.
-The blocking of neuronal sodium channels which occurs in PSP produces a flaccid paralysis that leaves its victim calm and conscious through the progression of symptoms.
+The blocking of neuronal sodium channels which occurs in PSP produces a flaccid paralysis that leaves its victim and conscious through the progression of symptoms.
 Death often occurs from respiratory failure.
 PSP toxins have been implicated in various marine animal mortalities involving trophic transfer of the toxin from its algal source up the food chain to higher predators.

 Studies in animals have shown that the lethal effects of saxitoxin can be reversed with 4-aminopyridine, but there are no studies on human subjects.
 As with any paralytic agent, where the acute concern is respiratory failure, mouth-to-mouth resuscitation or artificial ventilation of any means will keep a poisoned victim alive until antidote is administered or the poison wears off.

 Military interest

 Saxitoxin, by virtue of its extremely low LD_{50}, readily lends itself to weaponization.
 In the past, it was considered for military use by the United States and was developed as a chemical weapon by the US military.
 It is known that saxitoxin was developed for both overt military use as well as for covert purposes by the CIA.
 Among weapons stockpiles were M1 munitions that contained either saxitoxin, botulinum toxin or a mixture of both.
-On the other hand, the CIA is known to have issued a small dose of saxitoxin to U-2 spy plane pilot Francis Gary Powers in the form of a small injection hidden within a silver dollar, for use in the event of his capture and detainment.
+The CIA is known to have issued a small dose of saxitoxin to U-2 spy plane pilot Francis Gary Powers in the form of a small injection hidden within a silver dollar, for use in the event of his capture and detainment.

 After the 1969 ban on biological warfare by President Nixon, the US stockpiles of saxitoxin were destroyed, and development of saxitoxin as a military weapon ceased.
 In 1975, the CIA reported to Congress that it had kept a small amount of saxitoxin and cobra venom against Nixon's orders which was then destroyed or distributed to researchers.

 It is listed in schedule 1 of the Chemical Weapons Convention.
 The United States military isolated saxitoxin and assigned it the chemical weapon designation TZ.